This is the multi-page printable view of this section. Click here to print.

 - In the confirmation popup, click the Confirm button to complete the deletion.

-5.1 - Creating a Helm Chart that Supports Form Input
+5.1 - Creating Helm Charts with Form Input Support

-To support form input, a values.schema.json file is required in addition to the basic Helm chart file composition.
+To support Form input, an additional values.schema.json file is required in the basic Helm chart file structure.

 values.schema.json

-- A file defined in JSON Schema to validate the values entered in the
+- This file defines a JSON Schema to validate the values entered in the

 JSON Schema Basics

-The values.schema.json file used in DevOps Console supports the standard format defined in JSON Schema.
+The values.schema.json file used in DevOps Console supports the standard format defined by JSON Schema.

-For detailed guides on standard formats, please refer to the following sites:
+For detailed guidance on the standard format, refer to the site below.

 |---|---|---|---|